Plant DetailShow Menu

 Use this shrub as a specimen, in mixed borders, as a hedge, in a cutting garden or even in a pot.

-Insects, Diseases, and Other Plant Problems: Roses are susceptible to black spot, mildew and rust.
+Insects, Diseases, and Other Plant Problems: Very resistant to black spot, mildew and rust.
 See pests of roses to the left.
+Deer will browse roses.

 More information on Rosa.